-Kea [12] is a keyphrase extractor for plain-text documents.
+plain-text documents.
 It uses a Bayesian classification approach.
-Kea has been validated on several corpora [16,17] and has proven to be an efficient approach.
+Kea has been validated on several corpora (Jones and Paynter, 2001; Jones and Paynter, 2002) and has proven to be an efficient approach.
 It takes a plain-text document as input.
 From this text, it extracts a list of candidate keyphrases.
-These candidates are the $\bigcup{i=1}^k k$ -grams of the text.
+These candidates are the $\bigcup{i=1}^{k} k$ -grams of the text.
 For instance, let us consider the following sample document: "I am a sample document".
-The candidate keyphrases extracted if k=2 are: (I,am,a,sample,document,I am,am a,a sample,sample document).
+The candidate keyphrases extracted if k = 2 are: (I,am,a,sample,document,I am,am a,a sample, sample document).
 To choose the most adapted value of k for the particular task of extracting tags from WSDL files, we made some measurements and found that 86% of the tags are of length 1.
 It clearly shows that one word tags are assigned in the vast majority of the cases.
-Therefore we will fix k=1 in our approach (meaning that we are going to find one word length tags).
+Therefore we will fix k = 1 in our approach (meaning that we are going to find one word length tags).
 Nevertheless, our approach, like Kea, is easily generalizable to extract tags of length k.

 Kea uses a naive Bayes classifier to classify the different candidate keyphrases using the two previously described features.
-The authors showed that this type of classifier is optimal [7] for this kind of classification problem.
+The authors showed that this type of classifier is optimal (Domingos and Pazzani, 1997) for this kind of classification problem.
 The two classes in which the candidate keyphrases are classified are: keyphrase and not keyphrase.
-Several evaluations on real world data report that Kea achieve good results [16,17].
-In the next section, we will describe how WSDL files are structured and highlight why the Kea approach is not directly applicable on this kind of data.
+Several evaluations on real world data report that Kea achieves good results (Jones and Paynter, 2001; Jones and Paynter, 2002).
+In the next section, we describe how WSDL files are structured and highlight why the Kea approach is not directly applicable on them.